 The Company need to take into consideration geographical presence as corporations with dispersed sites would want that their suppliers would have presence where most of their sites are located for easier servicing.

-In order to compete with the big player like Marsh and Aon in the same market space (i.e. large multinational corporation), Solutions need to have stronger global alliance.
+In order to compete with the big player like Marsh and Aon in the same market space (i.e. large Multinational Corporations), Solutions needs to have stronger global alliance.
 However, Solutions may also consider leaving that market space to the global players and concentrate marketing and promotion efforts to target local medium to large-sized firms.
 These are the firms which need not comply with the directions/mandate from global headquarters.
 As such, Solutions should beef up promotional activities in order to re-introduce itself to the public and create brand awareness.
 There is value to strategic partnership with training and event organizers that target local companies in their corporate seminars and workshops.
 These activities could be used to mine prospects and do some below the line marketing activities like targeted email blasts, mail and post cards and flyering.

 Some local advertising and media coverage may be done.
 As the company is nearing its 20th anniversary in 2014, it may be apt time to start releasing press releases about the company during contract signing with clients, and other corporate event leading to the anniversary.